Bladder doesn't work. How does the bladder work?

 An overactive bladder is defined by the following symptoms:

-Inability to hold urine - sudden urge to urinate of such strength that the patient does not have time to endure to the toilet;
+Inability to hold urine - a sudden urge to urinate so strong that the patient does not have time to make it to the toilet;

-Multiple nocturnal urination (a healthy person should not urinate at night);
+Repeated urination at night (a healthy person should not urinate at night);

-Urinary incontinence is the uncontrolled leakage of urine.
+Urinary incontinence is the uncontrollable leakage of urine.

 GPM in women

-An overactive bladder in women most often develops during pregnancy and in old age.
-During pregnancy, the body undergoes great changes and experiences a great load, which is associated with an increasing uterus.
-Frequent urination during this period causes considerable discomfort. expectant mother, but a woman should not be embarrassed to tell her doctor about it.
-Today there is wide choose drugs for this problem, which will not harm either the mother or the baby.
+Overactive bladder in women most often develops during pregnancy and old age.
+During pregnancy, the body undergoes great changes and experiences great stress, which is associated with an increasing size of the uterus.
+Frequent urination during this period causes considerable discomfort. to the expectant mother, but a woman should not be embarrassed to tell her doctor about it.
+Today there is wide choice medications for this problem that will not harm either mother or baby.
 Self-medication in this case is strictly prohibited.
-How to treat the bladder during pregnancy, the doctor will tell you.
+Your doctor will tell you how to treat your bladder during pregnancy.

-In old age, GPM occurs along with the advent of menopause.
-It has to do with changes hormonal background women, lack of vitamins and minerals, the appearance nervous disorders during this period, etc. In this situation, a woman should also seek help from a doctor.
-At proper treatment distressing symptoms diseases will disappear after a few weeks.
+In old age, GPM occurs with the onset of menopause.
+This is due to changes hormonal levels women, lack of vitamins and minerals, the appearance nervous disorders during this period, etc. In this situation, a woman should also seek help from a doctor.
+At proper treatment painful symptoms the illnesses will disappear after a few weeks.

 GPM in men

-Bladder problems are also common among men.
-If there are no diseases of the nervous system, then the most common cause GPM are pathologies of the prostate gland.
+Bladder diseases are also common among men.
+If there are no diseases of the nervous system, then common cause GPM are pathologies of the prostate gland.
 An enlarged prostate puts pressure on the walls of the bladder.
-This pathology common among middle-aged and older men.
-If GPM was the result of prostate disease, then the treatment should be comprehensive.
+This pathology often found among middle-aged and older men.
+If GPM is a consequence of prostate disease, then treatment should be comprehensive.
 Frequent urination is a completely solvable problem.
 But for this, when the first symptoms of the disease appear, a man needs to consult a specialist.

 GPM in children

-Frequent urination in children is much more common than in adults.
+Frequent urination is much more common in children than in adults.
 This is due to the special structure of the bladder and the active functioning of the kidneys in early age.
-But if a baby under 3 years old has not learned to control urination, then it must be shown to a doctor.
-To correct urination in children, there are special preparations intended for young patients.
+But if a child under 3 years of age has not learned to control urination, then he needs to be shown to a doctor.
+To correct urination in children, there are special drugs, intended for young patients.

-Most often, uncontrolled urination in children is a consequence of fright.
-In this case, the disorder will be treated in combination with correction. psychological state child.
-Parents should not write off uncontrolled frequent urination in a child for age.
-If the disorder is not treated, the disease will bring the baby a lot of discomfort in the future.
+Most often, uncontrolled urination in children is a consequence of fear.
+In this case, the disorder will be treated in combination with correction psychological state child.
+Parents should not attribute uncontrollable frequent urination in a child to age.
+If the disorder is not treated, the disease will bring a lot of discomfort to the baby in the future.

 Diagnostics